apache/beam/README.md

 - The `FlinkRunner` runs the pipeline on an Apache Flink cluster.
 The code has been donated from [dataArtisans/flink-dataflow](https://github.com/dataArtisans/flink-dataflow) and is now part of Beam.
 - The `SparkRunner` runs the pipeline on an Apache Spark cluster.
 The code has been donated from [cloudera/spark-dataflow](https://github.com/cloudera/spark-dataflow) and is now part of Beam.
 - The `JetRunner` runs the pipeline on a Hazelcast Jet cluster.
 The code has been donated from [hazelcast/hazelcast-jet](https://github.com/hazelcast/hazelcast-jet) and is now part of Beam.
+- The `Twister2Runner` runs the pipeline on a Twister2 cluster.
+The code has been donated from [DSC-SPIDAL/twister2](https://github.com/DSC-SPIDAL/twister2) and is now part of Beam.

 Have ideas for new Runners?
 See the [JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20BEAM%20AND%20component%20%3D%20runner-ideas).